Supreme Court takes up fight over Texas electoral districts

 WASHINGTON (Reuters) - The U.S. Supreme Court on Friday agreed to hear a bid by Texas to revive Republican-drawn electoral districts for state legislative and U.S. congressional seats that were thrown out by a lower court for diminishing black and Hispanic voters’ clout.

-The high court in September put both lower court rulings that had invalidated the Republican-drawn districts on hold in September.
-The justices were divided 5-4, with the five conservatives backing the Texas Republicans and the four liberals dissenting, suggesting they could be similarly divided when they issue their eventual ruling on the merits of the case.
+The high court in September put both lower court rulings that had invalidated the Republican-drawn districts on hold.
+The justices were divided 5-4, with the five conservatives backing the Texas Republicans and the four liberals dissenting, suggesting they could be similarly divided when they eventually rule on the merits of the case.

 The case is the latest in which the justices will ponder a practice known as gerrymandering in which state electoral districts are drawn in a way that amplifies the power of certain voters -- in this case white voters -- at the expense of others.
-It is the latest voting rights dispute taken up by the justices.
+It is one of several voting rights disputes taken up by the court.

+Republican Texas Attorney General Ken Paxton welcomed the court’s involvement, describing the lower court ruling as “inexplicable and indefensible.”

+“We are eager for the chance to present our case before the U.S. Supreme Court,” Paxton added.

-The lower court rulings in the Texas case found fault with state legislative districts and U.S. House of Representatives districts drawn by the Republican-controlled state legislature in 2013.
+The lower court rulings found fault with state legislative districts and U.S. House of Representatives districts drawn by the Republican-controlled state legislature in 2013.

+“We hope the court will act swiftly to vindicate the civil rights claims of Latinos and other voters of color in our second most populous state,” said Nina Perales, a lawyer with the Mexican American Legal Defense and Educational Fund, which represents voters in the case.

-In one of the decisions under review, a three-judge panel sitting in San Antonio struck down two Republican-drawn U.S. House districts as discriminatory and ordered new maps to be drawn ahead of this year’s elections.
+A three-judge panel sitting in San Antonio struck down two Republican-drawn U.S. House districts as discriminatory and ordered new maps to be drawn ahead of this year’s elections.

 That court ruled that the 27th and 35th congressional districts were drawn in violation of the Voting Rights Act, a 1965 law that protects minority voters and was enacted to address a history of racial discrimination in voting, especially in Southern states.
 Texas has 36 U.S. House districts, with Republicans holding 25 of them and Democrats 11.

-Republican Blake Farenthold, who announced in December that he would not seek re-election this year amid a scandal over sexual harassment allegations, currently represents the 27th district.
+Republican Blake Farenthold, who announced in December he would not seek re-election this year amid a scandal over sexual harassment allegations, represents the 27th district.
 Democrat Lloyd Doggett represents the 35th district.

 A separate decision also issued in August by the same three-judge panel found similar faults with maps drawn for the Texas House of Representatives.